MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/action-commands/respond-to-task-module-submit.md

 You can choose to respond to the `submitAction` event with an additional task module.
 This is useful when:

 * You need to collect large amounts of information.
-* You need to dynamically change what information you are collecting based on user input.
+* You need to dynamically change the information you are collecting based on user input.
 * You need to validate the information submitted by the user and resend the form with an error message if something is wrong.

 The method for response is the same as [responding to the initial `fetchTask` event](~/messaging-extensions/how-to/action-commands/create-task-module.md).
 If you are using the Bot Framework SDK the same event triggers for both submit actions.
 To make this work, you must add logic that determines the correct response.